 Knowing about the inner working of organizations can help you to think in new ways about the career paths that might be in your future.
 You will meet with a range of your organization’s internal departments and learn more about what people do.

 Break Through Tech Sprinternships are new to Chicago, so we are continually adding to our roster of partners that offer these experiences.
-These are just a few of the 100+ organizations that have offered paid Break Through Tech Sprinternships to date.
+Below are just some of the 100+ organizations that have offered paid Break Through Tech Sprinternships to date.
 The ones in bold type have offered Sprinternships specifically in Chicago.

 - Analytical Flavor Systems